 The current thinking is pretty clear - our personalities are shaped by biology and upbringing, and it is almost impossible to hold an all-or-nothing view.
 Instead of asking whether personality is down to nature or nurture, the question should be, how much?
 How much of our personalities is down to nature and how much can we control and change over time?
 And can we even put a figure on something that has so many variables?

 So if you're looking at your child and thinking, "Where did that personality come from?" the answer is, at least a little bit from you.
 But with multiple personality dimensions to look at, and two parents, this won't result in an exact type match very often.
 Our personality type code is shorthand for a hugely complex system of thought processing.
-Until we can map the specific gene code for each individual personality trait, we're going to have to embrace the mystery of our personalities and how our own unique character came to be.
+Until we can map the specific genetic code for each individual personality trait, we're going to have to embrace the mystery of our personalities and how our own unique character came to be.